bioinformatics-core-shared-training/Bitesize_SingleCell/index.md

 of gene expression data, such as TSNE, UMAP and violin plots.

 This is the first time we are running this course in the bitesize format.
-Please bear with us if there are any technical hitches, and there may be some necessity to make adjustments to the course as we go.
+Please bear with us if there are any technical hitches; there may be some necessity to make adjustments to the course as we go.

 (Materials linked to below will be updated closer to the time of delivery)